Back To Search Results

 Histopathology

-The five major architectural patterns are comedo, cribriform, micropapillary, papillary, and solid.
-In comedo DCIS the malignant cells at the center of the duct undergo necrosis, sometimes with calcifications.
+The 5 major architectural patterns are comedo, cribriform, micropapillary, papillary, and solid.
+In comedo, DCIS, the malignant cells at the center of the duct undergo necrosis, sometimes with calcifications.
 In cribriforming DCIS, the tumor cells fill the duct and form pseudo-lumens that appear as punched-out spaces.
-In micropapillary DCIS the proliferating cells form club-shaped tufts and project into the duct lumen and lack a fibrovascular core.
-In papillary DCIS the cells proliferate around fibrovascular cores.
+In micropapillary DCIS, the proliferating cells form club-shaped tufts, project into the duct lumen, and lack a fibrovascular core.
+In papillary DCIS, the cells proliferate around fibrovascular cores.
 In solid DCIS, the cells fill and distend the duct.
 It is common to see multiple architectural patterns in DCIS.
 Micropapillary, cribriforming, and papillary DCIS are considered low-grade lesions.
 DCIS with solid or comedo features are considered high-grade lesions and have more of a propensity to develop into invasive carcinoma.[8]

-DCIS is classified into three nuclear grades designated as low, intermediate, or high.
+DCIS is classified into 3 nuclear grades, which are designated as low, intermediate, or high.
 Low nuclear grade DCIS is characterized by small cells with uniform size and shape and inconspicuous nucleoli (see Image.
 Ductal Carcinoma in Situ, Low Grade).
-High nuclear grade DCIS is composed of large cells with pleomorphic nuclei, prominent nucleoli, and frequent mitosis (see Image.
+High nuclear grade DCIS comprises large cells with pleomorphic nuclei, prominent nucleoli, and frequent mitosis (see Image.
 Ductal Carcinoma).
-Intermediate nuclear grade DCIS is considered when features do not fulfill the criteria for low or high nuclear grade DCIS.
+Intermediate nuclear grade DCIS is considered when features do not fulfill the low- or high-level DCIS criteria.
 Intermediate nuclear grade DCIS has mild to moderate changes in nuclear size and shape and a variable amount of mitosis and prominent nucleoli.
 DCIS, with a high nuclear grade, has more of a likelihood of developing into invasive breast carcinoma (see Image.
 Invasive Ductal Carcinoma).[9]

 History and Physical

-A thorough history and physical exam should be included in all breast patients, and ductal carcinoma in situ is no exception.
-Regardless of their chief complaint, all breast patients will need the same baseline information, including the following: age at menarche, number of pregnancies, number of live births, age at first birth, family history of breast cancer, family history of cancer, history of breast biopsies, alcohol use, duration of use of hormone replacement therapy for postmenopausal women, and use of oral contraception for the premenopausal woman.
+A thorough history and physical exam should be included in all breast patients; DCIS is no exception.
+Regardless of their chief complaint, all breast patients need the same baseline information, including the following: age at menarche, number of pregnancies, number of live births, age at first birth, family history of breast cancer, family history of cancer, history of breast biopsies, alcohol use, duration of use of hormone replacement therapy for postmenopausal women, and use of oral contraception for the premenopausal woman.
 Any patient identified as a high risk for hereditary breast cancer after taking a detailed family history of cancer should be offered genetic counseling.

-A detailed physical exam is important, as well.
+A detailed physical exam is also important.
 Although patients may not have any palpable masses, it is important to perform a physical exam that carefully evaluates breasts and axillae bilaterally for nipple discharge, skin changes, lumps, discharge, and lymphadenopathy when the patients present for evaluation.
-Many women present for a breast examination after an abnormality have been found on screening mammograms.
-There may be a range of physical exam findings from obvious changes in the physical exam to no external breast changes noticeable.
+Many women present for a breast examination after an abnormality has been found on screening mammograms.
+There may be a range of physical exam findings, from obvious changes in the physical exam to no noticeable external breast changes.

 Evaluation

-Ductal carcinoma in situ most commonly presents without a palpable mass and is most commonly found via screening mammograms.
+DCIS most commonly presents without a palpable mass and is commonly found via screening mammograms.
 Ninety percent of all cases of DCIS are detected from screening mammograms.[10]
-Additionally, if the patient was referred with a suspicious lesion on screening mammography, it is important to perform diagnostic mammography to characterize the ipsilateral disease and rule out bilateral disease.
-A screening mammogram consists of two views of the breast, and it is sensitive but not specific for breast malignancy.
-On mammograms, presentation of clustered macrocalcification is common for DCIS.
-Calcifications associated with malignancy tend to be smaller in size (0.1 to 1 mm in diameter) and are usually clustered.
+Additionally, if the patient was referred for a suspicious lesion during screening mammography, it is important to perform diagnostic mammography to characterize the ipsilateral disease and rule out bilateral disease.
+A screening mammogram consists of 2 views of the breast, and it is sensitive but not specific for breast malignancy.
+On mammograms, the presentation of clustered macrocalcification is common for DCIS.
+Calcifications associated with malignancy tend to be smaller (0.1 to 1 mm in diameter) and are usually clustered.
 Microcalcifications that appear in linear branching patterns or segmental types of pleomorphic calcifications are highly suspicious for DCIS.[11]
-Once suspicious calcifications are identified on screening mammography, it is important to proceed with diagnostic mammography, including additional cuts and information that is important for surgical planning.
+Once suspicious calcifications are identified on screening mammography, it is important to proceed with diagnostic mammography, including additional cuts and information for surgical planning.

 Treatment / Management